joelczk/writeups/HTB/Beep.md

 IP Address: 10.10.10.7\
 OS: Linux

-## Enumeration
+## Discovery

-First, let's add the IP address and the host to our ```/etc/hosts``` file.
+Firstly, let's add the IP address and the host to our ```/etc/hosts``` file.

 ```
 10.10.10.7    beep.htb
 ```
+### Masscan

-Next, we will scan for open ports using masscan.
+We will first off by scanning for open ports using masscan.
 Form the output, we realize that there are numerous open ports on this machine.

 ```
 ┌──(kali㉿kali)-[~]